 Being a BA means working in various teams, on multiple projects at the same time, with a lot of thoughts and ideas popping into your mind all over the day.
 Dealing with so much information is not easy; transforming this information into actionable and usable data is even more complicated.
 Lately, many bloggers are praising the power of Lists to handle this professional reality:

-- An Elephant Really Does Have a Great Memory by Karie Price (Real World BA)
+- An Elephant Really Does Have a Great Memory (link unavailable anymore) by Karie Price (Real World BA)

 - Why “List” is a Dirty Word by David Allen

 - What Else Did I Need To Do??? by Betsy Stockdale